Gikoskos/chessgame-cli/README.md

-# Yet another chess game
+# Sample chess game
 ## Overview

 The game is self-explanatory, but basically it's a very simple chess game for two players.

-No AI implemented.
+No AI implemented yet.
 You type the uppercase letter of the piece you want to move as you see it on the board and the coordinates of the square you want to move to (for example if you want to move Pawn to square A3 you type Pa3), and the game will find the piece you want to move and move it by itself.

 A log file that records all the moves that took place, is created during the game.

-The thought process behind this project was for me to implement a chess engine for the first time, without seeing code from other projects.
+The thought process behind this project was for me to implement a chess game for the first time, without seeing code from other projects.

 There might be tons of other implementations that are probably way smarter than mine but even so, I just did this to have fun :D